Education is central to the mission of the San Antonio Symphony.

 Our goal is to improve the quality of life for all students, families, and the community through the power of live orchestral music.
 This season’s objective is for 40,000 students from approximately 300 public, private and home schools in the San Antonio metro area and surrounding counties to attend our many interactive and educational events.
 We want every child and family member to receive a deeper appreciation and understanding of music and the benefit it can have in their lives.

 One major part of the Symphony’s education program is our award-winning Young People’s Concert Series.
 Every year, the Symphony explores the unique and intriguing relationships that classical music has with other disciplines through our YPC Series.
 Geared towards third, fourth, and fifth grade students, YPC concerts engage students with carefully planned and highly-educational programs of music and lecture.
-The interdisciplinary connection of our 2011-2012 YPC series was Reading.
-Through the series,Adventures of Reading in Music!, we will explored a wide-variety of topics related to reading, such as music inspired by literature and relationships between writing forms and styles and their musical counterparts.
-We are excited to announce the co-curricular theme for the 2012-2013 YPC Series: History and Geography.
-This year we will examine music from different lands and cultures and the influence it has had in history across borders and oceans.
+The interdisciplinary connection of our 2012-2013 YPC series was Social Studies.
+Through the series,History & Geography, students discovered music from different time periods and regions of the world while examining the cultural influences they drew upon and their impact in history.
+We are excited to announce the co-curricular theme for the 2013-2014 YPC Series: The Scientific Symphony.
+Among the concepts to be covered this year, students will explore the physics of sound through important symphonic music and relationships between sound and motion.
 Click here for YPC program information.

-Our Student Group Discount Program allows students entry into any Friday and select Saturday Classics performances for only $1!
+Our Student Group Discount Program allows students entry into any Friday and select Saturday Classics performances for only $1 each!
 One chaperone for every 20 students also receives a $1 ticket.
 Individual student tickets to all 28 Classics and 12 Pops subscription concerts are only $8!This offer is also available to college students with a student ID.